rogeru/circuit-js-sdk/README.md

 ```

 ### Examples
 Examples are located at [/examples](/examples).
-Try them live [here](https://rawgit.com/circuit/js-sdk/master/index.html).

 Here are some snippets to get an idea:

 #### Logon
 OAuth 2.0 is used for authentication.